Silicone: Medicine and cosmetic surgery

 Silicone is used in microfluidics, seals, gaskets, shrouds, and other applications requiring high biocompatibility.
 Additionally, the gel form is used in bandages and dressings, breast implants, testicle implants, pectoral implants, contact lenses, and a variety of other medical uses.

 Scar treatment sheets are often made of medical grade silicone due to its durability and biocompatibility.
 Polydimethylsiloxane (PDMS) is often used for this purpose, since its specific crosslinking results in a flexible and soft silicone with high durability and tack.
 It has also been used as the hydrophobic block of amphiphilic synthetic block copolymers used to form the vesicle membrane of polymersomes.

 Illicit cosmetic silicone injections may induce chronic and definitive silicone blood diffusion with dermatologic complications.

 Ophthalmology uses many products such as silicone oil used to replace the vitreous humor following vitrectomy, silicone intraocular lenses following cataract extraction, silicone tubes to keep a nasolacrimal passage open following dacryocystorhinostomy, canalicular stents for canalicular stenosis, punctal plugs for punctal occlusion in dry eyes, silicone rubber and bands as an external tamponade in tractional retinal detachment, and anteriorly-located break in rhegmatogenous retinal detachment.

-Addition and condensation (e.g. polyvinyl siloxane) silicones find wide application as a dental impression material due to its hydrophobic property and thermal stability.
+Addition and condensation silicones (such as polyvinyl siloxane) find wide application as a dental impression material due to its hydrophobic property and thermal stability.